 2. Hard-Core Bug Repellent

 Canoe loops and trails tend to be on slow-moving water with marshy, grassy banks.
 Can you say, “mosquito paradise?”
-Forget the herbal stuff and go for the big guns: Any off-the-shelf product that contains at least 10% DEET (N,N-diethyl-meta-toluamide) will do.
+Forget the herbal stuff and go for the big guns.
+Get any off-the-shelf product that contains at least 10% DEET (N,N-diethyl-meta-toluamide).
 Wait.
 Isn’t that stuff toxic?
-In spite of common misconceptions, both the EPA and Consumer Reports have reviewed extensive studies clearing DEET as a safe and effective combatant against mosquitoes, fleas, and ticks.
+In spite of misconceptions, both the EPA and Consumer Reports have reviewed extensive studies.
+These studies have cleared DEET as a safe and effective combatant against mosquitoes, fleas, and ticks.

 My favorites happen to be Off Deep Woods, but my husband absolutely hates the greasy feel and opts for Repel Dry Family Insect Repellent.
 Bring along a can to mist your clothing, and wipes to touch up areas where you want a little more precision.